-Since Erlang 4.8/OTP R5A, the syntax of Erlang tokens is extended to allow the use of the full ISO-8859-1 (Latin-1) character set.
+The syntax of Erlang tokens allow the use of the full ISO-8859-1 (Latin-1) character set.
 This is noticeable in the following ways:

 - All the Latin-1 printable characters can be used and are shown without the escape backslash convention. - Atoms and variables can use all Latin-1 letters.